 Cut required to remove a scene in which the nudity of a character who is presented as under 16 is presented in a sexualised manner.
 Cut required in accordance with BBFC Guidelines, policy and the Video Recordings Act 1984.

-Released as a Director approved Theatrical Version and an Extended Version
+Released as a Director approved Theatrical Version and an Extended Version.
+Both were 18 rated by the BBFC.

-2010 Arrow Limited Edition (Theatrical + Extended ) R0 Blu-ray
+Limited Edition (Theatrical + Extended ) R0 Blu-ray at UK Amazon

 2010 Arrow Limited Edition (Theatrical + Extended ) R0 DVD